TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-silvat.md

 She believes it is important to achieve your goals and protect Silvat.
 She believes cleanliness is a waste of time - it'll just get dirty again.
 She encouraged Yorhorn to banish Briid.

+**Axilya** (CN elf woman) wearing simple, practical clothes, and a well-worn travelling cloak.
+She is a socially awkward.
+She believes it is important to connect with nature and take everything in moderation.
+She believes excelling at a skill isn't all it's cracked up to be.
+Axilya knows of the location of the Wellsprings of Vitality.
+She will agree to take the characters to the Wellsprings in return for some ammo for hunting.

 [aymeluma]: ../chapter-aymeluma/
 [golden oak amulet]: ../appendix-treasure/#golden-oak-amulet